+CCR section number: Cal.
+Code Regs., Tit.
+14, Sec.
+15301 and 15303.

 Cal.
 Code Regs., tit.
 14, sec.
-15301 and 15303
+15301 provides that projects which consist of the operation, repair, maintenance, permitting, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
+This project involves installation of electric vehicle supply equipment (EVSE) at existing residential properties with paved driveways and/or garages.
+Therefore, the project falls within Section 15301 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
-14, sec.
-15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-The proposed project will develop charger management software and bidirectional chargers.
-The proposed project will also install bidirectional chargers at approximately 900 existing single family and small multi-family residences (four or fewer dwelling units) in California.
-The bidirectional charger to be installed has a footprint of approximately 2.5 square feet and is similar in size to a microwave.
-Charger installation may involve minor electrical work, such as routing new conduit and wire, and possible trenching.
-The project will involve no modification to building structures.
-For these reasons, the project falls within section 15301 and will not have a significant effect on the environment.

-Cal.
-Code Regs., tit.
-14, sec.
-15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of the CEQA.
-This project will install new charging equipment at approximately 900 existing single family and small multi-family residences (four or fewer dwelling units).
-The charging equipment to be installed is small and has a footprint of approximately 2.5 square feet, similar in size to a microwave.
-For these reasons, the project falls within section 15303 and will not have a significant effect on the environment.

-This project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
-Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project and this project will not have a significant effect on the environment.
+14 sec.
+15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
+This project will install 200 units of new charging equipment at multiple existing residential properties.
+The charging equipment to be installed is small and has a footprint of approximately five square feet.
+For these reasons, the project falls within section 15303 and will not have a significant impact on the environment.
+This project does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
+Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project, and this project will not have a significant effect on the environment.